TBA-Nesrine/Study-Summaries-S6/README.md

 # Study-Summaries-S6
-a collection of html-based summaries and revision notes , mcq , questions and much more for modules studied during the semester
+Semester study summaries and revision materials organized as HTML pages for quick reference and exam preparation